py564/Words-Rain/README.md

 🛠️ Tech Stack
 Language: Python
 Library: Pygame
-Data Storage: JSON (for high scores)
+Data Storage: JSON (for high score)

-⚙️ Difficulty Modes

-Mode	 Word Speed	   Spawn Rate
-Easy	   Slow	        Few words
-Medium	   Medium	    More words
-Hard	   Fast	        Many words

 High scores are tracked separately for each mode.